 If I absolved the special effects department of any wrongdoing earlier, I will say that Lucas' approach to effects work probably doesn't help on many occasions.
 His newfound technique of shooting mostly on bluescreen and comping the sets in later doubtlessly hurts the performances, as the actors have nothing tangible to go on.
 Director Peter Jackson noted that while shooting for The Two Towers, the takes involving the actors interacting with Gollum player Andy Serkis were invariably better than the "clean" takes wherein they played the same scene without him.
 The more an actor has to fake, the less convincing it's going to end up being.
 Half the time in Clones, people are acting in sets that don't exist to characters that aren't there.
 Small wonder that nobody raves about the acting quality.

-Upon a second viewing the film seemed less of a letdown, probably because my expectations were lower.
-In fact, if one was to walk in at the halfway point, he or she might well conclude that Lucas was back to his old self again.
+Anyway, I saw the film again, and it seemed less of a letdown, probably because my expectations were lower.
 There are good scenes, notably the first meeting between Obi-Wan and Jango, a nice bit of "I know the other guy isn't buying my act, but we'll just smile and go through the motions of pretending nothing's wrong."
 The saber fight between Anakin and Dooku is beautifully shot (one wonders why it took them so long to come up with the notion that lightsabers cast light,) and it really is fun seeing Yoda kicking ass.
 The documentary-style photography in the final battle was a nice touch, and made the scenes feel less CG-ish.
 But the most pivotal scene in the film is never shown, and Anakin's first real descent into darkness is merely related after-the-fact.
 Surely Lucas could have found a way to depict the Tusken massacre without showing blood and gore, if that was his concern.
 It would've given the film some much-needed substance.
 Ultimately, Attack of the Clones wasn't a spectacular failure like Roland Emmerich's Godzilla, it was just a quiet failure.
 While he may have caved in to fan pressure by (mostly) removing Jar Jar and eliminating talk of midi-chlorians and poop, he's not gotten around to creating compelling characters.
 The best new personality to come about in the new trilogy was Qui-Gon Jinn, and he was the first to go.

 As it stands, Lucas has only one more chance to recapture what he once seemed master of.
-I won't blame special effects, Hayden Christensen, or the fact that I'm no longer ten years old for the fact that his newer work doesn't move me like it once did.
+I won't blame special effects, Hayden Christensen, or the fact that I'm no longer ten years old for the fact that his newer work doesn't move me.
 Only George can take that blame, and only he can fix it.
 So get fixing, man.

 -review by Matt Murray